Audrey Hepburn: 1953–1960: Roman Holiday and stardom

 Hepburn was signed to a seven-picture contract with Paramount, with 12 months in between films to allow her time for stage work.
 She was featured on 7 September 1953 cover of Time magazine, and also became known for her personal style.
 Following her success in Roman Holiday, Hepburn starred in Billy Wilder's romantic Cinderella-story comedy Sabrina (1954), in which wealthy brothers (Humphrey Bogart and William Holden) compete for the affections of their chauffeur's innocent daughter (Hepburn).
-For her performance, she was nominated for the 1954 Academy Award for Best Actress, while winning the BAFTA Award for Best Actress in a Leading Role the same year.
+For her performance, she was nominated for the Academy Award for Best Actress and won the BAFTA Award for Best Actress in a Leading Role.
 Bosley Crowther of The New York Times stated that she was "a young lady of extraordinary range of sensitive and moving expressions within such a frail and slender frame.
 She is even more luminous as the daughter and pet of the servants' hall than she was as a princess last year, and no more than that can be said."